 Sneak Peak: David Robertson’s The Power of Little Ideas, from LEGO to Gatorade

-The forthcoming Power of Little Ideas (May 2, 2017) outlines this distinctive approach’s key elements.
-According to Robertson, it largely consists of creating a family of complementary innovations around a product or service, all of which work together to make that product more appealing and competitive (as per the video above).
+The new Power of Little Ideas outlines the key elements of this distinctive approach.
+According to Robertson, it means creating a family of complementary innovations around a product or service, all of which work together to make that product more appealing and competitive (as per the video above).
 He outlines the organizational practices that unintentionally torpedo this approach to innovation in many companies and shows how organizations can overcome those challenges.
 Aimed at leaders seeking strategies for sustained innovation, and at the quickly growing numbers of managers involved with creating new products, The Power of Little Ideas promises a logical, organic, and enduring third way to innovate.